adbar/htmldate/README.rst

 Features
 --------

 *htmldate* finds original and updated publication dates of web pages.
-All the steps needed from web page download to HTML parsing, including scraping and textual analysis are handled.
 URLs, HTML files or HTML trees are given as input, the library outputs a date string in the desired format.
-The library provides following ways to date a HTML document:
+It provides following ways to date a HTML document:

 1. **Markup in header**: common patterns are used to identify relevant elements (e.g. ``link`` and ``meta`` elements) including `Open Graph protocol <http://ogp.me/>`_ attributes and a large number of CMS idiosyncracies
 2. **HTML code**: The whole document is then searched for structural markers: ``abbr``/``time`` elements and a series of attributes (e.g. ``postmetadata``)
 3. **Bare HTML content**: A series of heuristics is run on text and markup:

-  1. in ``fast`` mode the HTML page is cleaned and precise patterns are targeted
+  - in ``fast`` mode the HTML page is cleaned and precise patterns are targeted
-  2. in ``extensive`` mode date expressions are collected and the best one is chosen based on a disambiguation algorithm
+  - in ``extensive`` mode all potential dates are collected and disambiguation algorithm determines the best one

-The module then returns a date if a valid cue could be found in the document, per default the updated date w.r.t. the original publishing statement.
+The module returns a date if a valid cue could be found in the document, corresponding to either the last update (default) or the original publishing statement.
 The output string defaults to `ISO 8601 YMD format <https://en.wikipedia.org/wiki/ISO_8601>`_.

--  Should be compatible with all common versions of Python 3 (see tests and coverage)
+-  Should be compatible with all common versions of Python 3
--  Safety belt included, the output is thouroughly verified with respect to its plausibility and adequateness
+-  Output thouroughly verified in terms of plausibility and adequateness
 -  Designed to be computationally efficient and used in production on millions of documents
--  Handles batch processing of a list of URLs
+-  Batch processing of a list of URLs
 -  Switch between original and updated date

-The library currently focuses on texts written in English or German.

 Installation